atrevinoflitton/-Biojava-DNA-2-Protein/README.md

 # Biojava-DNA-2-Protein
-Utilizes Biojava and Java swing to open a FASTA formatted sequence file with mulitple DNA sequences through a GUI to return:
+Utilizes Biojava and Java swing to open a FASTA formatted sequence file with mulitple DNA sequences through a GUI to return the accession number of each sequence and for each of the three forward reading frames:
-* The accession number of the sequence
+* The DNA sequence
-* Three forward reading frames
-* The corresponding RNA sequences
+* The RNA sequence
-* The protein sequences
+* The protein sequence

 <dl>
   <dt> Required files for program </dt>